RaulPPelaez/Naga_KeypadMapper/README.md

 - Razer Chroma (thanks to felipeacsi) in Manjaro
 - Razer Naga 2012 (RZ01-0058) (thanks to mrlinuxfish, brianfreytag) in Arch Linux, Ubuntu 16.04
 - Razer Naga Chroma (thanks to ipsod) in Linux Mint KDE 18.1
+- Razer Naga Trinity (thanks to haringsrob and ws141)

 This daemon does not, in any case modify any system file nor property of any device.
 So the process is totally reversible just by deleting the files and at most rebooting.